tmm35/ScheduledSpy/README.md

 # ScheduledSpy

 A pspy-style process execution monitor for Windows.
-Watches for newly spawned processes and prints them as they happen.
+Similar to Sysinternal's Procmon, but in the command line.
+No GUI access required.
+The tool watches for newly spawned processes and prints them as they happen.
 This was built for catching short-lived or periodic executions during Windows privilege escalation work (scheduled tasks, services, or custom loops that relaunch a binary